Anne Marie Doherty Wonder1

 Margaret Veronica Joyce1

 Going to marry George Cuff, but taught to support her sister's family.
 Diction.
 Her common name was Maggie.
 Margaret was born on 10 November 1877, at 168 Gordon Avenue at in Carbondale Township, Luzerne County, Pennsylvania 18407.
-She was born at home, 168 Gordon Avenue..2 She was baptized on 11 November 1877, at at St. Rose of Lima, at Carbondale, Luzerne County, Pennsylvania 18407, in the Roman Catholic faith.2 She was the daughter of Michael Joyce and Catherine Baynes.
-Margaret died on 11 November 1956 at St. Joseph's Hospital, Carbondale, Lackawanna County, Pennsylvania 18407, at age 79.
+She was born at home, 168 Gordon Avenue..2 She was baptized on 11 November 1877, at at St. Rose of Lima, at Carbondale, Luzerne County, Pennsylvania 18407, in the Roman Catholic faith.2 Margaret died on 11 November 1956 at St. Joseph's Hospital, Carbondale, Lackawanna County, Pennsylvania 18407, at age 79.
 Carbondale Daily News, Monday, November 12, 1956:

 MARGARET V. JOYCE TAKEN BY DEATH; TEACHER 50 YEARS